gzigzigzeo/pg_closure_tree_rebuild/README.md

 You can bypass all params except database URL and table name.

-Rebuilding hierarchy for 1162537 records with 4 generations in average takes 2 mins 58 sec on my MacBook Pro i7 2.3 16GB vs hours using standard method.
+Rebuilding hierarchy for 1162537 records with 4 generations in average takes 2 minutes 58 seconds on my MacBook Pro i7 2.3GHz, while the rebuilding with the standard method takes hours.

 ## Contributing